Getdeck/Getdeck.github.io/docs/selfhosted/beibootctl.md

 ### `beibootctl connect`
 Set up the tunnel connection to a Beiboot cluster.

-**Hint:** When you're interacting with the connected Beiboot cluster, you probably see errors, for example when running `kubectl exec [...]`.
-They can take the form of `error: error sending request: Post "[...]": EOF`.
-We're working on a solution for this.
-If you encounter it in the meantime, please try again.

 **Syntax:** `beibootctl connect [OPTIONS] NAME`

 **Example:** `beibootctl connect test-cluster`